 \section{Conclusions}

-In this work we presented a Deep-Learning-based approach for the matching of image patches in multimodal images, that utilizes a novel Hybrid formulation consisting of two CNN sub-networks.
-The first is a Siamese (dual weigh-sharing) CNN, while the second is an asymmetric (dual non-weigh-sharing) CNN.
+In this work, we presented a Deep-Learning approach for the detection and matching of feature points in multimodal images, that utilizes a novel Hybrid CNN formulation consisting of two CNN sub-networks.
+The first is a Siamese (weight-sharing) CNN, while the second is an asymmetric (non-weigh-sharing) CNN.
 A novel feature points detection approach is derived by backtracking through the Siamese subnetwork activations, following the dominant activations.
-We show that the training convergence and test accuracy are improved by applying auxiliary losses to the Siamese and asymmetric sub-networks, alongside the main output loss.
-We also propose a negative mining scheme adapted for the patch matching problem.
-The proposed scheme is experimentally shown to compares favorably with contemporary state-of-the-art approaches when applied to multiple multimodal image datasets.
+We show that the matching accuracy is improved by applying multi-loss learning to the Siamese and asymmetric sub-networks, alongside the principal output loss.
+The proposed scheme is experimentally shown to outperform state-of-the-art approaches when applied to multiple multimodal image datasets.
 It significantly reduces the matchings errors by two to threefold and outperforms state-of-the-art detectors such as SIFT, SURF and the D2-net in terms of detection repeatability.